Diablos Rojos del México: 1950s

 Mediocrity was a characteristic of the team during the first half of the decade.
 It was not until 1955 when El Mexico, as called by the media, would become a dominant team in the league, finishing behind only the Tigres Capitalinos and Tecolotes de Nuevo Laredo that season.
 It was also this year when Parque del Seguro Social (Social Security Park), with a capacity of 30,000, was opened, with an inaugural match between the Mexico Diablos and the Sultanes de Monterrey, with an 18–14 victory for the Diablos.

 The following season, 1956, the Diablos hired Cuban Lázaro Salazar as manager.
-With him, the red team finally got their first pennant, beating their crosstown nemesis, the Tigers Capitalinos, who finished second, nine games behind the Diablos, that finished the season with a 83–37 record.
+With him, the red team finally got their first pennant, beating their crosstown nemesis, the Tigers Capitalinos, who finished second, nine games behind the Diablos, that finished the season with an 83–37 record.
 After that, for the third time in their history, El Mexico finished as runner up in back to back years, 1957 and 1958.